ruhickson/datatat_website/content/docs/data-analysis-kaggle.md

 So you've just downloaded an awesome dataset from Kaggle.
 Now what?
 Data Analysis can be a daunting task to start.
 Where you do begin?
 What should the outcome look like?
 How do you even go about visualising your data?

-hk48 takes the pain out of data analysis by automating it for you.
+datatat takes the pain out of data analysis by automating it for you.
 Simply upload your data to
 - explore it like Google search instead of with SQL
 - get any visualisation at your fingertips, no complex data transformation needed
 - detect all trends in your data